Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Teeming with magnificent monuments, iconic sights, incredible districts and marvelous museums, the United States capital is a fabulous destination.
-However, planning a Washington DC trip can feel overwhelming – there is simply so much to see and do.
+Teeming with magnificent monuments, iconic sights and marvelous museums, the United States capital is a fabulous destination.
+However, planning a Washington DC trip can feel overwhelming.
+There is simply so much to see and do!

 In order to make the most of a Washington DC vacation, it is essential to have a good trip plan.
-To help fellow travelers planning a trip to DC, we are sharing our succinct Washington DC Itinerary that showcases the absolute best of the city.
+To help those planning a trip to DC, we are sharing our succinct Washington DC Itinerary that showcases the absolute best of the city in 3 days!

 Plan a Trip to Washington DC

-Anyone planning a trip to Washington DC will quickly learn that there are an astounding number of things to do!
-Washington District of Columbia appeals to a wide range of visitors – from those interested in history and politics to architecture aficionados and foodies.
+Anyone planning a trip to Washington DC will quickly learn that there are an astounding number of things to do.
+The District of Columbia appeals to a wide range of visitors.
+From those interested in history and politics to architecture aficionados and foodies.

-When we first started our Washington DC vacation planning, there were so many attractions we wanted to include that we could have easily spent a month seeing the sights.
-However, like most visitors, we didn’t have a month…we were limited to just 3 days in DC.
+When we started our Washington DC vacation planning, there were so many attractions we wanted to include that we could have spent a month seeing the sights.
+However, like most visitors, we didn’t have a month.
+We were limited to just 3 Days in DC.

 Determined to make the most of our time, we carefully planned a long weekend trip to DC that included the must-see sights and essential activities.

-We were traveling as a couple, but whether you are organizing a Washington DC weekend trip with friends or planning a trip to Washington DC for family, you can use our detailed trip plan to help create your itinerary.
+We were traveling as a couple, but whether you are organizing a DC weekend trip with friends or planning a trip to Washington DC for family, you can still use our detailed trip plan.

 As you make reservations and book tickets for your DC itinerary, you will need one place to keep all the details organized.
-We recommend using a travel planner – like our Travel Planning Printables for your DC trip.
+We recommend using our Travel Planning Printables for your DC trip.

 Travel Planner Printables by JetSettingFools.com